Capercaillie

 • runny honey 2 spoon

-Capercailliecapercaillie is a popular Whisky cocktail containing a combinations of Famous Grouse Scotch Whisky,Bols Triple Sec,Bols Apricot Brandy,Pineapple Juice,Lemon Wedge,runny honey .Served using Any Glass of your Choice
+Capercaillie is a popular Whisky cocktail containing a combinations of Famous Grouse Scotch Whisky,Bols Triple Sec,Bols Apricot Brandy,Pineapple Juice,Lemon Wedge,runny honey .Served using a cocktail glass

 Capercaillie Ingredients